 The Foundation, working with the Mexican government, was the early architect of the Green Revolution, a period between 1950 and the late 1960s when new crop varieties dramatically increased wheat and rice production worldwide.
 The successes eventually prompted the establishment of crop-based agricultural research centres in various parts of the world: maize and wheat in Mexico, rice in the Philippines, potatoes in Peru and dryland crops like sorghum and millet in India and Syria.
+The United Nations, The World Bank, and many national governments, including Canada, funded the research.
 At its height in the early 1990s, the global network included 18 centres, each with a mandate for a specific crop, a major ecosystem or a strategic food and agriculture issue.

-I don’t recall the details of the formal interview but I could feel the tension not only around the pasture proposal but also life in Cali.
+I appreciated their concern and candour, but remember being more unsettled by the apparent dispute within the organization than anything else.
+I also had doubts about life in Cali.
 By 1989, the “Cali Cartel” had successfully broken away from Pablo Escobar and the Medellín group to establish a second Colombian pole of drug-related crime.
-While CIAT staff assured me that their campus was safe and that there had been few incidents affecting staff and families (only one kidnapping, if I recall), the prospect of leaving my pregnant wife in Cali while I travelled to the Brazilian Amazon was worrisome.
+While CIAT staff assured me that their campus was safe and that there had only been a few incidents affecting staff and families, the prospect of leaving my pregnant wife in Cali while I travelled for long periods of time to the Brazilian Amazon was worrisome.

 Teodoro Reyes and the Fertilizer Bean